ksterx/ezname/README.md

 - Provides customizable naming options with prefixes, suffixes, and delimiters
 - Supports tuple output format for structured naming

+## Word Selection

+The vocabulary used in ezname is carefully curated to include words that are:

+- Easy to pronounce and recognize across different cultures
+- Simple enough to be understood by non-native English speakers

+We would like to acknowledge the vocabulary list from Dr. Shin Ishikawa, Kobe University, which helped inform our word selection process.

 ## License

 MIT License